anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 *Fig 4.
 How a and b change their values.*

 This tells us something very important about how values and variables work together.
 Let's review our original explanation for `b = a`.
-We said that the variable `b` got a copy of the value in variable `a`.
+We thought that the variable `b` got a copy of the value in variable `a`.
 But from the `id` output, we see this is not true.
 They are the _same_ value. `a` and `b` do not have different copies of the value `1`.
 They refer to the same `1`.
-The same `1` as every other `1` in the program, since `id(1)` returns the same identifier.

 Our explanation for `a = a + 1` is also slightly off.
 We see that the resulting identifier in `a` is the same value as `id(2)`.
-So `a` did _not_ directly contain the value `1`, which was updated to the value `2`.
+So `a` did _not_ directly contain the value `1`, and then get updated to the value `2`.
 Instead, Python looked up the value that `a` referred to (1), added 1 to it (2), and stored a reference to the value `2` in `a`.
-We know this because now `id(a)` and `id(2)` are the same.
+We know this because now `id(a)` and `id(2)` are the same, which differ from the previous value of `id(a)`.

 So now we might conclude that Python variables don't actually store values.
 Instead they store references to values that we can identify using the `id` function.
 We can think of the identifier as a unique address of the value inside the program.
-When we need to see what value there is in a variable, we check the address stored in the variable, and then go look at what is stored at that address.
+When we need to see to which value a variable refers, we check the address stored in the variable, and then go check what's stored at that address.

 ## Python Variables Are References

 As figure 4 shows, our variables hold the address of some value which is stored elsewhere in memory.
 We say that our variables hold _references_ to values.
 Some languages refer to these variables as _pointers_, and we might hear that term applied to Python variables as well.
 For now, we can treat them as synonymous terms.

 This setup has some very useful benefits.
-For instance, arguments to functions can be passed very efficiently, no matter how large they are.
+For instance, arguments to functions can be passed very efficiently, no matter how large or complex they are.

 But there are also some potential pitfalls of which we need to be careful, especially around the use of references and complex data.
-Let's take another look at our list example, applying our newfound understanding of references.
+Let's take another look at example 2, applying our newfound understanding of references.

 ## References and Lists